Now Kayleigh McEnany Has COVID, Making It 9 From Rose Garden Ceremony

 The president and many in his inner circle have been spotted maskless at recent campaign rallies, as well as an event in the White House Rose Garden last weekend where Trump announced his Supreme Court nominee.

-McEnany’s diagnosis makes her the ninth attendee of the event for nominee Amy Coney Barrett, where few masks were seen on faces and many flouted social-distancing guidelines with hugs and close sitting.
-Among those who attended and have since tested positive is Trump, first lady Melania Trump, Utah Sen. Mike Lee, North Carolina Sen. Thom Tillis, former New Jersey Gov. Chris Christie, and University of Notre Dame President Rev. John Jenkins.
+McEnany’s diagnosis makes her the ninth attendee of the event for nominee Amy Coney Barrett, where few masks were seen on faces and many flouted social-distancing guidelines with hugs and close sitting arrangements.
+Among those who attended and have since tested positive are Trump, first lady Melania Trump, Utah Sen. Mike Lee, North Carolina Sen. Thom Tillis, former New Jersey Gov. Chris Christie, and University of Notre Dame President Rev. John Jenkins.

 Photos of the gathering show McEneny seated just behind Georgia Sen. Kelly Loeffler, Sen. Lee, and Vice President Mike Pence.